-Configure each of the two data (non-operating system) drives using the following process.
-These directions assume that no one has previously formatted the disks.
+Configure each of the two data (non-operating system) drives using the following process:

 - 1. Click Start. - 2.
-Expand Administrative Tools, and click Computer Management. - 3.
+Expand Administrative Tools, and click Computer management. - 3.
 In the left panel, expand Storage, and select Disk Management. - 4.
-Right-click the unformatted disk, and select New Partition. - 5.
-Accept the default of Primary Partition - 6.
-Accept the default Partition size in MB.
-This should be the entire disk. - 7.
-Accept the default drive letter. - 8.
-On the Format Partition screen, format with the File system set to NTFS and the Allocation unit sixe set to 64K.
-Filling in a Volume label is optional. - 9.
-On the Completing the New Partition Wizard screen, click Finish.
+Right-click the unformatted disk, and select Format. - 5.
+Fill in a volume name if you want the disk to have one. - 6.
+Leave the File System as NTFS. - 7.
+Set the Allocation Unit size to 64 K. Windows Server 2008 will gray out the option to compress the drive. - 8.
+Click OK.